Gluten Free Living – 2014

 Here’s what I did.

-Add milk and stir to combine.
+Add milk and butter.

 Dab the top of the casserole with butter.
-(I ran out of stick butter so I substituted this butter).

 Sprinkle with garlic salt, pepper, paprika, dill weed, parsley and chives.
 You can add salt if you wish.